rstar2/nodejs_aws-expirations-check/react-n/README.md

 ## TODO

-1. Logging - only dev mode (console.log ?)
+1. Logging - only in dev mode (console.log ?)
-1. Login screen - press outside a text-field - keyboard to be closed
+1. ~~Login screen - press outside a text-field - keyboard to be closed~~
+	> Wrap in ```<TouchableWithoutFeedback onPress={Keyboard.dismiss}>```
-1. http error handling
+1. global http error handling
+	> Use just plain RN ToastAndroid from Android
-1. loading activity for each action - login/get-list/add/delete/update
+1. ~~loading activity for each action - /get-list/add/delete/update~~
-1. logout
+1. ~~logout~~
+	> not needed to use @react-navigation/drawer as this is if navigation-screens are required,	so use react-native-circle-drawer as it don't interfere with other swipe gestures in the table
+	> clear the stored token
 1. token validation/expiration and auto-logout on expired stored token
-1. better handwritten font with cyrillic support
+1. ~~better handwritten font with cyrillic support~~
-1. use "native" navigation-header and put there the header and add button
+1. ~~use "native" navigation-header and put there the header and add button~~
 1. ~~pull-to-refresh support for the main screen~~
 	> Use onRefresh' and 'refreshing' on the 'ScrollView/FlatList/SwipeListView' holding the list
 1. ~~swipe-row to update/delete~~